0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Mantis/mantis.md

 ### MS14-068 a.k.a Pykek (The Kill :D)
 MS14-068 is a killer exploit for Domain Controllers before 2016.

-In short, it allows to forge our own kerberos ticket allowing us to have group memberships in whatever high-privilege groups we want (ex: Domain Admins, Enterprise Admins etc.)
+In short, it give us the ability to forge our own kerberos ticket allowing us to have group memberships in whatever high-privilege groups we want (ex: Domain Admins, Enterprise Admins etc.)

 A full article on it is here (https://adsecurity.org/?p=541) The Microsoft Reference that details the affected versions (https://docs.microsoft.com/en-us/security-updates/securitybulletins/2014/ms14-068)